oscarcbryant/managr/README.md

 # managr
-managr is a unique, full stack browser based application designed to help sports and community clubs manage activity, administrators and players. managr's intent is to provide digitalisation of resource management at a local level, so that anyone who has a managerial role within a community club has simple and digital means to achieve such.
+managr is a unique, full stack browser based application designed to help sports and community clubs manage activity, administrators and players. managr's intent is to provide digitalisation of resource management at a local level, so that anyone who has a managerial role within a community club has simple and digital means to co-ordiante members of their organisations.

 ## User Story